 "What do you mean?"

-"It was Sherwood Island's tunnel of love.
+"It was Sherwood Island's version of the tunnel of love.
 Couples used to make out in the darkness of the ride."

 "How dumb!
 Why pay all that money to go to an amusement park to make out?
 Why not just park somewhere and sit in the back seat of your car for free?"

-"Sherwood's Island wasn't like Six Flags.
+"Sherwood's Island wasn't like Six Flags, where you can kiss your paycheck goodbye.
 Admission was free; you only paid for the rides you went on, and on Monday and Thursday nights most were either a nickel or a dime."

 "No wonder they went out of business."